raymondkiu/fastq-info/README.md

 +
 AAAAAE6EAEEEEEEEEE/EEEEEE6/EAEEE/EEEEEEEEEEEEEEEEE/AEEEEE/EEEE/EEEEEAEAEAEEEAEEAEEEEAEEA<AEE</AEEEEEAEAE/EEAE<<<////EAAEE<AA/A/A<<6<<E<A/<<<6/A<<EEEA/E
 ```
-**WARNING: Using the wrong insert size will bias the outcomes and accuracy.**
+**WARNING: Using the wrong insert size will bias the outcomes and accuracy.
+Also this script is designed to calculate microbial genomes not tested on eukaryotic genomes.**

 ## Outputs
 It will generate tab-delimited standard outputs e.g.: